playfulprogramming/playfulprogramming/content/blog/debugging-nodejs-programs-using-chrome/index.md

 Instead of the ages of the employees as we might expect.
 We'll need to dive deeper to figure out what's going on, let's move forward with setting up and using the debugger.

 > You may have already spotted the error in this small code sample, but I'd still suggest you read on.
-Having the skillsets to run a debugger can help immeasurably when dealing with large-scale codebases with many moving parts or even when dealing with an unfamiliar, poorly documented API.
+Having the skillsets to run a debugger can help immeasurably when dealing with large-scale codebases with many moving parts or even when dealing with an unfamiliar or poorly documented API.

 # Starting the Debugger {#starting-the-debugger}